apache/qpid-dispatch/doc/book/console_operation.rst

 Logging in to a router network
 ------------------------------

-The console communicates to the router network using the proton javascript bindings.
-When run from a web page, the proton bindings use web sockets to send and receive commands.
-However, the dispatch router requires tcp.
-Therefore a web-sockets to tcp proxy is used.

 .. image:: console_login.png

-Enter the address of a proxy that is connected to a router in the network.
+Enter the address of the websockets to tcp proxy that is connected to a router in the network.

-User name and password are not used at this time.

 The Autostart checkbox, when checked, will automatically log in with the previous host:port the next time you start the console.

 Overview page
 -------------

+.. image:: console_overview.png

 On the overview page, aggregate information about routers, addresses, and connections is displayed.

-.. image:: console_overview.png

 Topology page
 -------------

+.. image:: console_topology.png

 This page displays the router network in a graphical form showing how the routers are connected and information about the individual routers and links.

-.. image:: console_topology.png

-Router entity details page
+List page
 --------------------------

 .. image:: console_entity.png

 Displays detailed information about entities such as routers, links, addresses, memory.

-Numeric attributes can be graphed by clicking on the graph icon.

 Charts page
 -----------

 .. image:: console_charts.png

-This page displays graphs of numeric values that are on the entity details page.
+This page displays graphs of numeric values that are on the list page.

 Schema page
 -----------